Highpoint2000/TEFLoggerApp/README.md

 - TEF receiver and smartphone must be in the same WLAN or connected via the hotspot
 - As soon as data is received from the TEF, it will be shown on the display
+- If there are several TEF receivers in the network, the correct one can be selected in the menu under TEF Source
+- The remote control functions for TEF can be activated/deactivated via the menu (TEF Remote): Freq up/down – Search up/down – Auto scan on/off – Frequency entry (long press Auto scan)
 - If GPS is switched on and has reception, the GPS data is shown on the display
 - Tap 'MAN LOG' to log data manually, long-press the button to activate AUTO-Logging, the log data is written to a CSV file in URDS format
 - A click on TX Map in the top bar opens the map which shows the identified stations, a click on GPS DATA switches back again